Slowlor1ss/SlackPaint/README.md

 # How to import Slack emojis

-(Note: unfortunately for now I only have a simple way of importing Slack emojis, not for any other platform like Discord, but it is possible for you to add this functionality yourself.)

 To import slack emojis, you will need to naviage to https://YourSlackServer.slack.com/customize/emoji or use the "**customise workspace**" button in your slack server.
 <br><img src="https://github.com/user-attachments/assets/aa9b8c22-080e-4fa9-ad43-8891d593ca12" width="40%"/><br>